urbanairship/techladder/ops.md

 ### Domain Knowledge

-High level Linux system administration; able to define, create and contribute to operations systems in multiple areas; up to date on evolving standards, platform features, and critical vendor and community-provided technologies; can provide troubleshooting across the entire stack; able to solve all but the most complext opertational issues without escalation; participates in an on-call rotation.
+High level Linux system administration; able to define, create and contribute to operations systems in multiple areas; up to date on evolving standards, platform features, and critical vendor and community-provided technologies; can provide troubleshooting across the entire stack; able to solve all but the most complext operational issues without escalation; participates in an on-call rotation.

 ### Teaching and Mentoring

-Assists in definition, documention, and evolution of best practices for system installation, configuration, troubleshooting, and monitoring; provides training and mentoring for multiple team members
+Assists in definition, documention, and evolution of best practices for system installation, configuration, troubleshooting, and monitoring; provides training and mentoring for multiple team members.

 ### Culture and Leadership

-Goes above and beyond basic requirements to support their own team and others; tackles hard debugging, incident response, and reverse-engineering tasks; regularly interviews candidates in a variety of engineering roles
+Goes above and beyond basic requirements to support their own team and others; tackles hard debugging, incident response, and reverse-engineering tasks; regularly interviews candidates in a variety of engineering roles.

 ### Customer Success

-Helps to identify key gaps in product offerings and functionality that will drive significant revenue and customer excitement; can take lead on non-trivial projects to address those needs
+Helps to identify key gaps in product offerings and functionality that will drive significant revenue and customer excitement; can take lead on non-trivial projects to address those needs.

 ## Principal Operations Engineer